PadmaSharma03/Simon-Says-Game/README.md

 # Simon-Says-Game

-Description
+# Description

 Simon Says is a classic memory game where players must repeat a sequence of colors or sounds in the correct order.
 With each round, the sequence gets longer, challenging the player's memory and reflexes.

-Features
-1.Interactive user interface
-2.Increasing difficulty with each round

-How to Play
+# How to Play

 1.Start the game.
 2.Watch the sequence of lights and/or sounds.
 3.Repeat the sequence by clicking the buttons in the same order.
 4.If you get it right, the sequence gets longer.

-If you make a mistake, the game ends, and your final score is displayed.
+5.If you make a mistake, the game ends, and your final score is displayed.

-Technologies Used
+# Technologies Used

 HTML, CSS, JavaScript (for web-based versions)